yousuf64/shift/README.md

 ```
 ## Routing System
-`dune` routing system is very powerful and straightforward.
+`dune` has a very powerful and flexible routing system.
 ```
 > Pattern: /foo
     /foo              match